-- booster (Booster or LGBMModel) Booster or LGBMModel instance to be converted. - tree_index (int, optional (default=0)) The index of a target tree to convert. - show_info (list of str, or None, optional (default=None)) What information should be shown in nodes. - 'split_gain' : gain from adding this split to the model
+- booster (Booster or LGBMModel) Booster or LGBMModel instance to be converted. - tree_index (int, optional (default=0)) The index of a target tree to convert. - show_info (list of str, or None, optional (default=None)) What information should be shown in nodes. - 'split_gain' : gain from adding this split to the model - 'internal_value' : raw predicted value that would be produced by this node if it was a leaf node - 'internal_count' : number of records from the training data that fall into this non-leaf node - 'internal_weight': total weight of all nodes that fall into this non-leaf node - 'leaf_count': number of records from the training data that fall into this leaf node

 9.6.
-Plotting 225
+Plotting

-- 'internal_value': raw predicted value that would be produced by this node if it was a leaf node - 'internal_count' : number of records from the training data that fall into this non-leaf node - 'internal_weight' : total weight of all nodes that fall into this non-leaf node - 'leaf_count': number of records from the training data that fall into this leaf node - 'leaf_weight': total weight (sum of Hessian) of all observations that fall into this leaf node - 'data_percentage' : percentage of training data that fall into this node - precision (int or None, optional (default=3)) Used to restrict the display of floating point values to a certain precision. - orientation (str, optional (default='horizontal')) Orientation of the tree.
-Can be 'horizontal' or 'vertical'. - example_case (numpy 2-D array, pandas DataFrame or None, optional (default=None)) Single row with the same structure as the training data.
-If not None, the plot will highlight the path that sample takes through the tree.
+- 'leaf_weight' : total weight (sum of hessian) of all observations that fall into this leaf node - 'data_percentage' : percentage of training data that fall into this node - precision (int or None, optional (default=3)) Used to restrict the display of floating point values to a certain precision. - orientation (str, optional (default='horizontal')) Orientation of the tree.
+Can be 'horizontal' or 'vertical'. - kwargs Other parameters passed to Digraph constructor.
+Check https://graphviz.readthedocs.io/en/stable/api.html#digraph for the full list of supported parameters.